-Icing of a 3-D Airfoil Surface, CFD Simulation
+Icing of a 3-D Airfoil Surface CFD Simulation, ANSYS Fluent Training

 The present problem simulates the icing on the surface of the airfoil body using ANSYS Fluent software.